marius-team/marius/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment**
-List your operating system, and dependency versions
+List your operating system, and dependency versions.
+You can obtain this by running `marius_env_info` from the command line.

 **Additional context**
 Add any other context about the problem here.